Anisotropic magnetothermoelectric power of ferromagnetic thin films: Results

-Figure~\ref{Sthsapphire}c presents the MTEP for a 100~nm thick CrO$_2$ thin film deposited on a sapphire substrate at $\bar{T}$ = 178~K and $\Delta T$ = 45~K and in parallel configuration.
-The TEP is maximum in the domain state and starts to decrease with the increase in field.
+Figure~\ref{Sthsapphire}c presents MTEP for a 100~nm thick CrO$_2$ thin film deposited on a sapphire substrate at $\bar{T}$ = 178~K and $\Delta T$ = 45~K and in parallel configuration.
+TEP is maximum in the domain state and starts to decrease with the increase in field.
 Two strong peaks at 10~mT appear.
-They correspond to the peaks at coercive field also visible in AMR as shown in fig.~\ref{Sthsapphire}d.
-For higher magnetic field, above 20 mT, the MTEP and AMR show the same field dependence in CrO$_2$ thin films.
-The relative change between maximum and minimum TEP at 200~K is about -3$\%$, which is 15 times larger than AMR signal which was recorded at 4.2~K.
+They correspond to the peaks at coercive field also visible in AMR as shown in the Fig.~\ref{Sthsapphire}d.
+For higher magnetic field, more than 20~mT, MTEP and AMR show the same field dependence in CrO$_2$ thin films.
+The relative change between maximum and minimum TEP at 200~K is about $-$3$\%$, which is 15 times larger than AMR signal that even recorded at 4.2~K.

-Figure \ref{Shtio2} shows the data for MTEP and AMR along both in-plane axes (the $c$-axis and the $b$-axis) for a 100~nm thick CrO$_{2}$ thin film deposited on a TiO$_{2}$ substrate.
-For MTEP measurements the magnetic field $H$ and $\Delta T$ are parallel to each other, as are field and current (100~$\mu$A) for the AMR measurements.
+Figure~\ref{Shtio2} shows the data of MTEP and AMR data along both in-plane axes (the $c$-axis and the $b$-axis) for a 100~nm thick CrO$_{2}$ thin film deposited on a TiO$_{2}$ substrate.
+For MTEP measurements the magnetic field $\mu_{\circ}H$ and $\Delta T$ are parallel to each other, as are field and current (100~$\mu$A) for AMR measurements.
 Along the $c$-axis the MTEP data show two peaks at the coercive field.
-CrO$_2$ has negative relative change in TEP with field, so in the domain state the TEP is higher than in the saturation state.
-The peaks at coercive field are very sharp in both MTEP and AMR when the field is applied along the $c$-axis, whereas along the $b$-axis the peaks are less pronounced because of the smooth changes in the magnetic domains along the hard axis.
+CrO$_2$ has negative relative change in TEP with field so in the domain state the TEP is higher than in the saturation state.
+The peaks at coercive field are very sharp in both AMTEP and AMR when the field is applied along the $c$-axis, whereas along the $b$-axis the peaks are less pronounced because of the smooth changes in the magnetic domains along the hard axis.
 These graphs show a very close correlation with MTEP and AMR or MR, which are both directly sensing the magnetization structure of the samples.

-The relative change in MTEP along the $c$-axis is already 1$\%$ just in 50~mT at around 200~K. MTEP to higher fields shows more than 20$\%$ relative change, see fig.~\ref{Shhuge}.
+The relative change in MTEP along the $c$-axis is already 1$\%$ just in 50~mT at around 200~K. MTEP to higher fields shows more than 20$\%$ relative change, see Fig.~\ref{Shhuge}.
+Note that highest relative change in MTEP for CrO$_2$ occurs just close to the temperature where sign of TEP is changing.
+It may be one of the main reasons of this rather huge relative change in MTEP.
 Along the $b$-axis, the relative change in MTEP is 5 times larger than the MR in the range of 50~mT.
-The MTEP value is always much larger than the MR, regardless of the substrate used to grow the thin films of CrO$_2$.
-In fig.~\ref{Shhuge}, the saturation of MTEP at high fields, above 100 mT, is also obvious.
+MTEP value is always much larger than MR regardless of the substrate used to grow the thin films of CrO$_2$.
+In Fig~\ref{Shhuge}, the saturation of MTEP at high fields, above 100~mT, is also obvious.